Pete Davidson Must Apologize For Equating Catholic Church With R. Kelly, Say Catholic Leaders

 The Studio 8H audience groaned, gasped, booed, and laughed nervously.

-You can watch the clip below, but be warned: this video contains content that may be offensive to some viewers.
+You can watch the clip below, but be warned this video contains content that may be offensive to some viewers.

 The Diocese of Brooklyn didn’t find it funny at all.
 In a statement, the organization called for apologies from both Davidson and NBC, which airs SNL.